Deadly Conduct in Texas

 The law against deadly conduct prohibits firing into any structure, vehicle, or dwelling.
 Vehicles can include anything that can transport a person or items, such as cars, boats, or aircraft.
 Buildings and dwellings include homes and structures intended to be used as a place where people live, but also include any enclosed buildings used for business, manufacturing, or any other purpose.
 It isn't necessary for these buildings or vehicles to be occupied at the time they are fired upon, but merely that they are capable of housing or transporting people.

 You can commit a deadly conduct charge even if you use a weapon that isn't loaded.
 If, for example, you point a gun at a group of people while believing that the weapon isn't loaded, that's still deadly conduct.
-It's knowingly pointing the weapon at others that is illegal, and a person's belief about whether the weapon is loaded or not is irrelevant.
+It's knowingly pointing the weapon at others that is illegal, and the actor's belief about whether the weapon is loaded or not is irrelevant.

 Deadly conduct can be either a misdemeanor or felony offense.
 Misdemeanors are a less serious crime than felonies, though both can lead to jail time, fines, or other penalties.
 The Texas penalties for a deadly conduct conviction are similar to those other states provide for similar crimes, though there are significant differences depending on the state and the circumstances of the case.

-Jail or prison.
-A misdemeanor conviction of a deadly conduct crime can result in up to a maximum of one year in jail.
-For a felony offense in Texas, a maximum prison term of up to 10 years is possible, and a minimum sentence of two years is required.
+- Jail or prison.
+When charged as a Class A misdemeanor, deadly conduct can result in up to one year in jail.
+When charged as a Third Degree felony, a maximum prison term of up to 10 years is possible, and a minimum sentence of two years is required.
 This means that a judge cannot sentence you to less than a two year prison term if you are convicted for a felony deadly conduct charge.

 Find a Lawyer